 - Manual re-integration is aided by the ability to “checkout” the project at any commit.

 Version control software works well with text files.
-Large, non-text components of your project (e.g. very big or binary data files) can slow down any cloning, merging or branch switching.
-For that reason, data rarely live in a repository with code and.
+Large, non-text components of your project (e.g., very big or binary data files) can slow down any cloning, merging or branch switching.
+For that reason, data rarely live in a repository with code.
 Keeping data and code separate also facilitates data reuse—it’s not tied to one pipeline.